 1. Treat Chafing Of The Thighs During Hot Summer Days

 Chafing is one of the most annoyingly painful problems widely encountered by women across the world.
-It's an uncomfortable skin irritation, usually arising from repeated rubbing and friction, like with our thighs during summer days.
+It's uncomfortable skin irritation, usually arising from repeated rubbing and friction, like with our thighs during summer days.
 Luckily, you can use your trusted Vaseline to both treat and prevent chafing.
-Cover the irritated skin or blisters with a layer of petroleum jelly that will help it heal, while also serving as a protective barrier.
+Cover the irritated skin or blisters with a layer of petroleum jelly that will help them heal, while also serving as a protective barrier.

 2. Use It To Make Your Perfume Last Longer